Equity release frequently asked questions

 Do I still own my own home?

-Yes, and you continue to live in it until you die or go into long-term care, subject to our terms and conditions.
+Yes, with a lifetime mortgage you can continue to live in it until you die or go into long-term care, subject to our terms and conditions.
 You need to make sure that you keep the property in good shape, and it’s still your responsibility to insure your property and pay any bills, like utilities and council tax – in the same way you do now.

 Can I end the lifetime mortgage early?